 Most notaries are mobile, which means although they don’t have an office where you can meet, they are able to travel and meet you almost wherever you want.
 As previously stated, most of our clients prefer to close in the comfort of their own home.
 However if you would like to meet at a coffee shop or a library, the notary will have no problem meeting you there.
 Another benefit of having a notary perform the closing is their ability to bring a witness should one be required to sign the mortgage.
 That’s right, depending on the state that you live in, you may be required to provide a witness and have them sign the mortgage.
 No worries, we’re able to help you with that.
 Once we schedule the closing, we’ll contact our notary team and have them assign a notary who will be able to bring a witness with them if needed.
 Just one less thing you have to worry about.

-If you have any questions regarding notaries and their role in closing you home loan please let us know in the comment section below.
+If you have any questions regarding notaries and their role in closing, contact a Home Loan Expert today!

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.